 Navigating intellectual property law can be pretty tricky for most, with all the things you’d have to register and undergo to have your work protected.
 Thankfully, a Washington, D.C. intellectual property lawyer is available to help you go through the copyright process.

-Allow this blog right here to be your guide in knowing the basics of copyright symbols, such as what it is, when, and how to use them.
+Allow this blog right here to be your guide in knowing the basics of copyright symbols, such as what they are, when to use them, and how to use them.
 Should you find yourself needing legal assistance in understanding intellectual property terms, never hesitate to seek the guidance of an intellectual property law expert.

 What Are Copyright Symbols?

 Copyright symbols are characterized by a letter c enclosed in a circle or the word “Copr.”
 All works are copyrighted and protected upon creation, and prior to March 1, 1989, the copyright symbol was mandatory on all published works; after this date, the copyright symbol became optional.
-While you always have a choice, it is urgent to indicate that it is copyrighted using the symbol as it will help identify you as the owner and creator of the said work.
+While you always have a choice, it is recommended to use a copyright symbol to indicate that a work is copyrighted as it will help identify you as the owner and creator of the work.

 If you need a better understanding of intellectual property law or are dealing with copyright infringement of your work, it is advisable to seek the legal advice of a Washington D.C.
 IP lawyer who can handle your case and work with you towards the best possible outcome.